What Should You Not Say in an Arizona IEP Meeting?

 Is AZ IEP Free?

 You might have a perception that education is expensive.
 However, the good news is that IEP is a free program in Arizona.
 The federal and state government have put in place adequate measures to ensure that all children with disabilities can access this form of education at no cost.
-However, this does not mean that the program is entirely free.
-Families must pay for some costs associated with IEP, such as travel expenses, books, and other materials.
+However, the program is not entirely free.
+Families must still pay for some costs associated with IEP, such as travel expenses, books, and other materials.

 How Do I Get an IEP For My Child in Arizona?